-The Company's exploration activities are subject to various federal, provincial and international laws and regulations governing the protection of the environment.
+The Company's exploration activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company conducts its operations so as to protect public health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

-In May 2012, the Company entered into two year employment contracts with its CEO (now former CEO and current Chairman of the Board) and CFO for \$10,000 and \$5,000 per month respectively.
+In May 2012, the Company entered into two year employment contracts with its CEO and CFO for \$10,000 and \$5,000 per month respectively.
 The Company is committed to pay \$180,000 per annum with respect to these contracts.
 These contracts contain clauses requiring additional payments of up to \$180,000 to be made upon the occurrence of certain events such as change of control.
-As the likelihood of these events taking place is not determinable, the contingent payments have not been reflected in these unaudited condensed interim financial statements.
+As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.

-In August 2012, the Company entered into lease for office premises which commit the Company to monthly payments of \$3,833 plus applicable taxes for a period of two years.
+In August 2012, the Company entered into a lease for office premises which commits the Company to monthly payments of \$3.833 plus applicable taxes for a period of two years (See Note 22(iv)).